glowkeeper/P3D/docs/labs/week1Session2.md

 ## Overview

 [Ray tracing](https://www.khanacademy.org/computing/pixar/rendering/rendering1/v/rendering-1) is a graphics rendering technique for lighting objects.
-Essentially, ray tracing is an algorithm that traces the path of light and simulates the way that the light interacts with objects in a virtual world[^1].
+It is an algorithm that traces the path of light and simulates the way that the light interacts with objects in a virtual world.

-Ray tracing is a staple in films - indeed, in the [reading material](#reading-material), below, you will see a link to the excellent [Pixar in a Box](https://www.khanacademy.org/computing/pixar) on [Khan Academy's](https://www.khanacademy.org/), which takes a behind-the-scenes look at how [Pixar](https://www.pixar.com/) artists do their jobs.
-The _Rendering 101_ suite of videos give a great overview of rendering and ray tracing, so please take the time to give them a watch.
+Ray tracing is a staple in films - indeed, in the [reading material](#reading-material), below, you will see a link to the excellent [Pixar in a Box](https://www.khanacademy.org/computing/pixar) on [Khan Academy](https://www.khanacademy.org/), which takes a behind-the-scenes look at how [Pixar](https://www.pixar.com/) artists do their jobs.
+The [Rendering 101](https://www.khanacademy.org/computing/pixar/rendering/rendering1/a/start-here-rendering) suite of videos there give an overview of rendering and ray tracing.

 ## Creating a Simple Object

 Implicit in that explanation of ray tracing, above, was the idea that we need an object with which light can interact.
 Below, we will use C++ to create that object.
 All the code you create comes via the fantastic [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html), so you can read more about what you're doing and why there.

 You are going to create a program that outputs a [portable pixmap format](https://en.wikipedia.org/wiki/Netpbm#File_formats) (PPM) graphic.
 PPM is a text format for describing the [RGB](https://en.wikipedia.org/wiki/RGB_color_model) properties of a graphic.

 ### Outputting a Simple Graphic

-You are going to get a quick win by creating a program that outputs a simple graphic:
+First, create a program that outputs a simple graphic:

 ```
 #include <iostream>